NickLitharis/pandocreportgen/README.md

 - [Pandoc](https://pandoc.org/) : A universal document converter
 - [XeLaTeX](https://www.latex-project.org/get/) (TeX Live or MiKTeX): A typesetting system for creating PDF documents

+and create the following directories:
+- **images** : A directory to store all the images you want to include in your report
+- **src** : A directory to store all the markdown files you want to include in your report

 **Also do not forget to install the necessary fonts depending on the kind of document you are writing**

 ## Usage